baaspoolsllc/nodies-batch-send/README.md

 This script allows you to send a specified amount of POKT tokens to multiple receiver addresses using the Pocket Network JSON-RPC provider.
 The receiver addresses are read from a CSV file, and the script sends the specified amount to each address one by one.

 * Note: Use on your own risk.
-BaaS Pools LLC isn't responsible for any lost of funds using this script.
+We aren't responsible for any lost of funds using this script.
 ## Usage

 1. Clone this repository or copy the script file to your local environment.